code-312/ceic-jekyll/pages/about-us/mission-and-history.md

       of dollars to support our ongoing community programs.
   - date: Today
-    paragraph: 'Since Legalization, the Coalition has continued to meet weekly, advocate for impacted communities in policy, organizing events & campaigns to promote our mission, and watchdogging the state & the cannabis industry as legalization is implemented. '
+    paragraph: 'Since Legalization, the Coalition has continued to meet weekly, advocate for impacted communities in policy, organize events & campaigns to promote our mission, and watchdog the state & the cannabis industry as legalization is implemented. '
   bottom_paragraph: ''
 - template: line
   style: Dotted